 Women in Public Works

-Women in every department within Public Works – Environmental Services; Transportation and Fleet Management Services; and Parks, Forestry and Horticulture Operations – bring knowledge, expertise and experiences that are critical to the portfolio.
-Together, these departments provide a variety of programs and services that directly impact citizens and businesses across the city every day.
+Women in every department within Public Works – Environmental Services; Transportation and Fleet Management Services; and Parks, Forestry and Horticulture Operations – bring knowledge, expertise and experience that are critical to the portfolio.
+Together, these departments provide a variety of programs and services that directly impact residents and businesses across the city every day.
 These activities include winter maintenance of municipal roads, sidewalks and pathways; maintenance of parks, boulevards and open spaces; forestry and horticulture services; fleet management of all City vehicles and equipment; traffic services and administration of the crossing guard program; management of garbage and recycling collection; and water, wastewater and stormwater services.

 The City is dedicated to educating the community about the opportunities and benefits of working in these departments.
 This page will feature women from the Public Works portfolio who, along with the City, hope to inspire younger generations to follow in their footsteps.